How to get a 90+ Google PageSpeed Insights in Magento 2?

 Numerous factors influence the store’s page speed.
 Such factors should be taken into account.
 The following are some critical factors that influence the website’s response time.

-- Make use of VPS or dedicated hosting server
+Make use of VPS or a dedicated hosting server

-- Make sure that you choose the hosting server that is compatible with the Magento 2 system.
+Make sure that you choose a hosting server that is compatible with the Magento 2 system.

 Huge JSS and CSS files can help you improve the look of your website.
 However, such a large file slows down page loading.
 There is a solution for it in the MAGENTO2 platform.
 Just look at how to merge CSS and JSS files.

 Go to backend, STORES-> Configuration -> ADVANCED -> Developer -> CSS Settings